 History of the Town of Harlow

 Memorial University of Newfoundland established the Harlow Campus in 1969.
 Since then thousands of students have had the opportunity to study there.
 Sadly, many returned home with little or no knowledge or appreciation of the town or the history that created it.
-This website was created to help those who would like to learn something of the town’s long history and to understand that the townscape of Harlow contains visible traces of many of the major events of English history.
+This website was created in 2004, and has been modified several times since then, most recently in 2016, to take account of changes in the townscape.
+It is intended to provide an introduction to the town’s long history, and to demonstrate that the townscape of Harlow contains visible traces of many of the major events of English history.
 This website provides only a brief overview.
 It is not intended to take the place of the many books which tell the complete story of Harlow and of the New Town that was grafted on to its western side beginning in 1947.
 Those interested in the details of the story should consult the sources listed below and, if possible, pay a visit to the Museum of Harlow.

 The Origins of Harlow and the Evolution of the Townscape